duckdb/duckdb-web/_posts/2021-11-01-moving-holistic.md

 For example, computing a moving `AVG` is fairly straightforward:
 You can subtract values that have left the frame and add in the new ones, or use the segment tree approach from the [previous post on windowing](/2021/10/13/windowing.html).

-Computing a moving median is not as simple.
+Computing a moving median is not as easy.
+Each frame has a different set of values to aggregate.
+Moreover, the median does not have to be based on the order of the data.
+For example, to compute a moving median of some measurement over time, the ordering used for the median is not the same as the ordering of the data.
+The other aggregates have the same problem.

-There are a number of ways that we might implement moving versions of these aggregates, and in what follows we will describe several approaches.
+There are a number of ways that we can implement moving versions of these aggregates, and in what follows we will describe several approaches.
 At the end we will benchmark them to determine which is the fastest.